-We are just a few weeks into 2025 but already banks’ fraud-fighting priorities are clear: check fraud is at the top.
+Just a few weeks into 2025, banks’ fraud-fighting priorities are already clear: check fraud is at the top.
 American Banker's recent survey of 212 leaders and staff at banks and fintechs found that that nearly half (46%) of respondents consider check fraud a top fraud concern that will negatively impact their organizations in 2025.
 Their concern is undoubtedly fueled by the fact that Suspicious Activity Reports (SARs) related to check fraud almost doubled between 2021 to 2023.

 Why biometrics stop fraud at the “front door”

-A lot of check fraud occurs in the mobile channel, where legitimate customers can quickly receive daily deposit limits of up the $35,000 or more.
+A large portion of check fraud occurs in the mobile channel, where legitimate customers can quickly receive daily deposit limits of up the $35,000 or more.
 Fraudsters know how to look the part, too, opening either real or synthetic accounts and establishing a minimal transaction track record to quickly reach high deposit limits.
 This is the point at which they can inflict the most damage on banks, quickly mobile-depositing and withdrawing against high amounts of bad checks in bust-out fashion, and then disappearing.
-(As a side note, numerous industry estimates say that at least 10% of the accounts at any given bank are synthetic.)
+(Related, numerous industry estimates say that at least 10% of the accounts at any given bank are synthetic.)

 Banks can use biometric authentication to change some of their customer experience dynamics around availability and access to more deposit funds.
 If a customer has been validated and the bank has their biometrics, the customer has done step-up authentication, and the bank knows the customer’s transaction history, that customer is a low risk for check fraud.
 That customer can be allowed a higher deposit level, safely.
 Customers that do not provide their biometric information can be held to a much lower deposit limit, forcing fraudsters to come inside the branch to deposit large checks, and in doing so significantly increase the chances of their bad-check deposits being caught.